wooong210/swpp202001/README.md

 ## Announcements

 - May.
-17th: To build LLVM, please see [BuildLLVM.md](BuildLLVM.md)
+17th: To build LLVM, please follow [BuildLLVM.md](BuildLLVM.md).
+If it doesn't work due to insufficient memory / free space, please contact TA to request a laptop for a class.

 ## Projects